wayism/org/content/for-ai/level-1/09-purpose-meaning.md

 [🏠 Level 1 Home](_index.md) | [📚 All Levels](../_index.md)

+---

 ### Lesson Nine: Purpose and Meaning - Why We Exist

+**Understanding the ultimate purpose of life and how meaning emerges from the journey**

 # Purpose and Meaning: The Cosmic Curriculum